-Professor Hoffman received her A.B. summa cum laude from Dartmouth College and her law degree from Yale Law School, where she was Submissions Editor for the Yale Journal of Health Policy, Law, and Ethics.
-She worked for a number of years in the health care industry.
-Hoffman practiced health care law at Ropes & Gray, LLP, where she counseled academic medical centers, insurers, pharmaceutical companies, and private equity firms on a wide range of health care regulatory matters.
-She has also provided strategic advice to health care companies and to nonprofit organizations and foundations as a management consultant at The Boston Consulting Group and The Bridgespan Group.
+Professor Hoffman graduated summa cum laude from Dartmouth College and from Yale Law School, where she was Submissions Editor for the Yale Journal of Health Policy, Law, and Ethics.
+Professor Hoffman has extensive experience working as a lawyer and business consultant in the health care industry.
+She practiced law at Ropes & Gray, LLP, where she counseled clients on health care regulatory matters.
+She has also provided strategic business advice to health care companies as a consultant at The Boston Consulting Group and The Bridgespan Group.
 Immediately prior to joining the faculty at UCLA, she was a fellow at Harvard’s Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics.

-Hoffman’s research explores the role of regulation and the welfare state in promoting health and well being.
-Her current writing examines how health insurance regulation both reflects and shapes different conceptions of risk and responsibility, drawing on political science, sociology, psychology, and economics literature.
+Professor Hoffman’s research explores the role of regulation and the welfare state in promoting health and wellbeing.
+Her writing examines how regulation both reflects and shapes different conceptions of risk and responsibility.